siderolabs/sidero/website/content/docs/v0.5/Getting Started/prereq-kubernetes.md

 Two important things are needed in this cluster:

-- Kubernetes `v1.18` or later
+- Kubernetes `v1.19` or later
-- Ability to expose tcp and udp Services to the workload cluster machines
+- Ability to expose TCP and UDP Services to the workload cluster machines

 For the purposes of this tutorial, we will create this cluster in Docker on a workstation, perhaps a laptop.